Shareholders agreement: important points to consider

 A disgruntled shareholder may decide that he can set up in competition, especially if he has also worked in the business.
 There may be linked employment issues in competition that are covered by the employment contract, but a shareholders agreement should also include provisions for competition.
 The Net Lawman template documents provide full protection for the company and the continuing shareholders.

 Shareholders invest in companies for a large number of reasons.
 You should identify the interests of each party before drafting your agreement.
-The most obvious reason is to benefit financially from the value of the company increasing, but there can be others that are equally or more important to different shareholders.
+The most obvious reason is to benefit financially from the value of the company increasing, but there can be others that are equally or more important to different people.
 These might include:

 - the value and timing of dividend payments